FINAL UPDATE: SEASON CLOSED!

 "Federal bag limit is two fish with a 16-inch minimum.
 State bag limit is four fish with a 15-inch minimum.
 The federal bag limit counts as part of the state bag limit for red snapper.
 Anglers may never have more than 4 red snapper in their possession while fishing."

-The 2020 red snapper limit in federal waters for recreational anglers was 2 per person per day over 16 inches, for a total of 7,399,000 pounds of recreational fish over the season, split between for-hire and private trips.
-Once those limits are reached, the season ends.
-If quotas aren’t reached, there is always the chance the season is extended.
-We can expect the 2021 red snapper limit for federal water to be similar.
+The 2021 red snapper limit in federal waters for recreational anglers was 2 per person per day over 16 inches, for a total of 7,399,000 pounds of recreational fish over the season, split between for-hire and private trips.

-The 2020 Alabama daily red snapper bag limit was 2 fish per angler (not including the guide or crew) at 16 inches minimum.
-We can expect the 2021 red snapper limit to be similar.
+The 2021 Alabama daily red snapper bag limit was 2 fish per angler (not including the guide or crew) at 16 inches minimum.

-The 2020 Louisiana daily red snapper bag limit was 2 fish per angler (not including the guide or crew) at 16 inches minimum.
-We can expect the 2021 red snapper limit to be similar.
+The 2021 Louisiana daily red snapper bag limit was 2 fish per angler (not including the guide or crew) at 16 inches minimum.

-The 2020 Mississippi daily red snapper bag limit was 2 fish per angler (not including the guide or crew) at 16 inches minimum.
-We can expect the 2021 red snapper limit to be similar.
+The 2021 Mississippi daily red snapper bag limit was 2 fish per angler (not including the guide or crew) at 16 inches minimum.

-The 2020 Florida daily red snapper bag limit was 2 fish per angler (not including the guide or crew) at 16 inches minimum.
-We can expect the 2021 red snapper limit to be similar.
+The 2021 Florida daily red snapper bag limit was 2 fish per angler (not including the guide or crew) at 16 inches minimum.

 The 2020 Texas daily red snapper bag limit was 4 fish per angler (not including the guide or crew) at 15 inches minimum.
 We can expect the 2021 red snapper limit to be similar.